Ending Inventory: Definition, Formula & Examples in the Philippines

 Ending inventory, also known as closing inventory, represents the value of goods available for sale at the end of an accounting period.
 It is a crucial figure for businesses to determine net income and assess financial performance.

-For businesses in the Philippines, understanding ending inventory helps align operations with market demand.
+Understanding ending inventory helps align operations with market demand.
 It also supports efficient stock management, improving profitability and reducing the risk of overstocking or understocking.
+Pairing this knowledge with leading accounting platforms used in the Philippines can further ensure that inventory data integrates seamlessly with financial reporting.

 What is Inventory Value?